Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Fey Magic**

     You learn the misty step spell and two other 1st-level spells of your choice from the Divination or Enchantment school of magic.
 You can cast each of these spells without expending a :rsc-spell-slot: **Spell Slot**.
-Once you cast either of these spells in this way, you can’t cast that spell in this way again until you finish a long rest.
+Once you cast either of these spells in this way, you can’t cast that spell in this way again until you finish a Long Rest.

-    You can also cast these spells using :rsc-spell-slot: **Spell Slot**s you have of the appropriate level.
+    You can also cast these spells using :rsc-spell-slot: **Spell Slots** you have of the appropriate level.
 The spells’ spellcasting ability is the ability increased by this feat.

 ### Fighting Intiate